larrykluger/Register-Plus-Redux/readme.txt

 = 3.7.2 =
 March 23, 2011 by radiok

+* Added new custom field type, Static Text
-* Add Registration Redirect option
+* Added Registration Redirect option
+* Added Email Address as Username option
 * Text fields may now be validated against a regular expression if entered
 * Additional fields are now visible to admin, regardless of visibility to other users
-* Added new custom field type, Static Text
 * Change registration error checking from action to filter for better compatibility with PHP versions before PHP5
 * Fixed bug with asterisks and required fields
 * Fixed bug with l18n only loading for admins